 We understand that finding help for your pelvic pain can be difficult.
 Even knowing what to call the problem can be confusing with a mix of different names often used including Chronic Prostatitis, Chronic Pelvic Pain Syndrome or Chronic Urogenital Pain Syndrome.

-It is important to first see your doctor to exclude other conditions or other serious disease.
+It is important to first see your doctor to exclude other conditions or other serious diseases.
 There are many causes of pelvic pain in men and some require medical assessment and treatment.

 How did this happen to me?

-A pain may start in a pelvic organ such as your bladder, bowel, or prostate.
+Pain may start in a pelvic organ such as your bladder, bowel, or prostate.
 It may also start in muscles, or joints following an injury. it may start following prolonged stress with tension in muscles.
 Whatever the original cause of pain, if it doesn’t settle then the pain can become chronic.
-Generally it is considered ‘chronic’ if it is still present after 3-6 months.
-No-one understands why a similar condition in some men might lead to chronic pain, while in another man might go away completely.
+Generally, it is considered ‘chronic’ if it is still present after 3-6 months.
+No one understands why a similar condition in some men might lead to chronic pain, while in another man might go away completely.

 Once muscles and nerves in the pelvis start behaving abnormally, other organs can develop problems too.
 There may be difficulty passing urine, with bowel function or with sexual function.

 Once you know that your pain is not dangerous, there are many self-help techniques you can use to manage your pain.
 The suggestions below are all techniques used successfully by men like yourself.